 The fundraiser piece reads as follows: "Framing A City" is a mural project by local artist and Framemakers co-owner Brian Vigue.
 The scene combines Framemakers branding, Waterville symbolism, commemorative recognition of the City's and Colby College's downtown revitalization effort, and some Vigistry flair that the community has come to know.
 Whether it's a custom framing job or restructuring of a city, careful preparation is needed to ensure a finished product that will be pleasing for generations.
 This mural reflects 2016's early stages of a brighter future for Waterville.

 Looking good, Centura!

 I went with one of my comic babe trio because when you're Vigistry, it's what you do.
 Ironically Centura here is wearing more clothing than two other neighborhood ladies combined: the Silver Street Tavern nude and 18 Below mermaid.
 Why did I go with Centura?
 Because Bluette doesn't do classy, and Amy hates her.

 Only the vent left to do.

 October 18, Harvest in the Square: revelation about a big, twenty million dollar fish, and a lot of cheerleading by big money investors.
-Nothing about new business owners proving their worth in their own microcosms, sacrificing relatively substantial amounts of time and personal savings to make something nice for their city in the hopes of encouraging change.
-I am disappointed by the lack of recognition toward my personal contribution and dedication.
-Nevertheless, the Framemakers is doing extremely well, and the city is a little bit sexier now that Colby and Centura are Framing a City.
+Nothing about new business enticement, visitor enticement, or current business owners proving their worth in their own microcosms, sacrificing relatively substantial amounts of time and personal savings to make something nice for their city in the hopes of encouraging change.
+Yes, change is something the city's attitude could use very soon.